MatheusCosta616/MatheusCosta616/README.md

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/spring/spring.png"></code>
 </br>
 <h2 align="left">About:</h2>
-<p>I am a Front-End developer graduated from ETEC in the Technical Course of Computer Science for the Internet.
-I am focused on JavaScript, React, HTML, CSS and PhP languages, but even with this knowledge I am still looking to learn more languages for a better improvement of my skills, I have a thirst for knowledge and always try to update myself with new technologies.</p>
+<p>I am a Back-End developer graduated from ETEC in the Technical Course of Computer Science for the Internet.
+I am focused on Java, React, Spring, SQL and Python languages, but even with this knowledge I am still looking to learn more languages for a better improvement of my skills, I have a thirst for knowledge and always try to update myself with new technologies.</p>

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=MatheusCosta616&theme=tokyonight)